 With all this talk of strikeouts, the letter “K”, and the backwards “K’s”, one might begin to wonder what the most recorded strikeouts are in a baseball game.

 Max Scherzer, Kerry Wood, and Roger Clemens all hold the record for most strikeouts in a nine-inning game with 20 strikeouts recorded.
-Although, Tom Cheney holds the record for most strikeouts in a game with 21 strikeouts recorded while pitching 16 innings.
+However, Tom Cheney holds the record for most strikeouts in a game with 21 strikeouts recorded while pitching 16 innings.

 If the fans of these teams also followed the tradition started by the Mets, then that’s a lot of K’s they had to hang up!